 Effects on Mood and Cognition

-A study by Brinkworth et al. reported that over the course of 1 year there were more favourable effects on energy-restricted low-fat diet compared to low-carb diet on mood state while both low-carb and low-fat diets had similar effects on working memory and speed of processing.
+A study by Brinkworth et al. reported that over the course of 1 year there were more favourable effects on an energy-restricted low-fat diet compared to low-carb diet on mood state while both low-carb and low-fat diets had similar effects on working memory and speed of processing.

 Keto Diet & Hair Loss

-There have been some reports and concerns over hair loss and thinning while on ketogenic diet.
+There have been some reports and concerns about hair loss and thinning while on the ketogenic diet.
 Some evidence can also be found in the literature.
 2 out of 45 patients, aged 12–19 years, reported thinning of hair and/or hair loss, while on a ketogenic diet program from 1994 to 2002.
-In both cases hair loss was corrected with vitamin supplementation .
+In both cases, hair loss was corrected with vitamin supplementation .
 Reported hair loss may be due to many other reasons, for example, starvation , which is often the case with extreme diets as severe caloric restriction with chronic starvation can also induce hair loss.
 Dramatic changes in diet (which KD definitely is) is a stress for our bodies which may temporarily increase the rate at which your hair sheds as your body adjusts to fat burning mode.

 Adverse Effects of the Ketogenic Diet

 Studies that examined blood lipid responses indicate that very-low-carbohydrate diets generally result in small increases in total cholesterol (moderate increases in low-density lipoprotein [LDL] and high-density lipoprotein [HDL]), which can be reversed if significant weight loss occurs .
 There is also a concern that diet low in carbohydrates and high in saturated fats might lead to insulin resistance, however, recent studies showed that very-low-carbohydrate diets do not have an adverse effect on glucose metabolism or insulin resistance .